Wise.com Review 2021 – Pros & Cons of Transfers with (formerly) TransferWise

 4. Make the payment.
 We have three options to do this:

 Keep your mobile phone handy as banks usually ask for a confirmation code that they send by SMS.
-The limit for making a card payment is £2000 in the United Kingdom and €2500 for France – Euro Zone.
+The limit for making a card payment is £10.000 in the United Kingdom (0.69% fee applies with business cards) and €2500 for the Euro Zone (1.65% fee with business cards).

 b) By bank transfer.
-You must make a transfer from your bank to the Transferwise account by entering the code provided in the “reference” or “concept” part of the transfer.
+You must make a transfer from your bank to the Wise account by entering the code provided in the “reference” or “concept” part of the transfer.

-Once the transfer has been made, click on “I have already sent the money to Transferwise”.
-As soon as Transferwise receives the money, you will automatically receive an email indicating the date of execution of the transfer.
+Once the transfer has been made, click on “I have already sent the money to Wise”.
+As soon as Wise receives the money, you will automatically receive an email indicating the date of execution of the transfer.
 You will be able to track the status of the transfer online via the Web by entering your reference number.

 5. Transfer made!
 Finally, you and the recipient will receive an email as soon as the transfer is made and the money available on the recipient’s account.
 This email specifies the following: